-Demographic Information
+Demographic information

+Age

-Age.
-Studies reporting the mean or median age of patients referred to community palliative care services demonstrate that most patients receiving palliative care services are in early old age (e.g., 69 years, 70 years, 66 years, 68 years, 72 years, 73 years).
+Studies reporting the mean or median age of patients referred to community palliative care services demonstrate that most patients receiving palliative care services are in early old age (e.g. 69 years 70 years , 66 years , 68 years , 72 years , 73 years ).

 However, more relevant to access issues is whether such median ages reflect the ages of those who may benefit from palliative care.
 Studies consistently demonstrate that the likelihood of being referred to community specialist palliative care services varies with age.
-Most studies listed in Table 2 demonstrate that younger patients are more likely to be referred to palliative care services than a comparator population.
-There are also some studies that demonstrate the opposite: that older patients are more likely to be referred.
-Other studies demonstrated no impact of age on referral.
-17,18,27-29
+Most studies listed in table 2 demonstrate that younger patients are more likely to be referred to palliative care services than a comparator population.
+There are also some studies which demonstrate the opposite: that older patients are more likely to be referred 22-

 Some of this difference might be related to different comparisons being made to either reference populations of those who may need care, or with those receiving other forms of care.
-However, within these typologies, many different approaches were reviewed: using different reference populations, comparing different hospice types, comparing hospice and hospital, etc. It may be that some of the differences are an artifact of the comparison made, particularly when comparisons across studies are complicated by the very different structures, settings and operational procedures of the palliative and general care services studied.
-However, no consistent trend depending on comparison made can be determined: two of the studies finding that older people were more likely to be referred makes a comparison to a general population, 22,23 the other three make a comparison across palliative care providers.24-26
+However within these typologies, many different approaches were reviewed: using different reference populations, comparing different hospice types, comparing hospice and hospital etc. It may be that some of the differences are an artefact of the comparison made, particularly when comparisons across studies are complicated by the very different structures, settings and operational procedures of the palliative and general care services studied.
+However, no consistent trend depending on comparison made can be determined: two of the studies finding that older people were more likely to be referred makes a comparison to a general population, the other three make a comparison across palliative care providers24-26.